View along the Gravity Trail as we head uphill. Photos and trail review June 21, 2021 by Bruce with latest update October 20, 2022.

 Doubletrack heading toward the Flume trail.

-Based on my ride, you may need to deal with a culvert awaiting installation, and clamber
+At the time of my ride, I had to deal with a culvert awaiting installation and clamber over

-over a barbed-wire fence that hasn't yet been replaced by a ride-over.
+a barbed-wire fence that wasn't yet been replaced by a ride-over.
+I'll assume these will no

 The trail winds up and down, in and out of forest.